sjbennett123/polarlarp/content/current_writeups/_index.md

 - generate CSV with magic items.
 - push treasure to event overview
 - create link from plotline to modules and back
+- fix makeup not accepting a string on a role card.
+- move feedback to it's own section.
+Add icon on event overview.
+- add unique to rumors in event overview
+- write out steps for converting from website to word

 ## To Do Overall